amitos80/Code-Standards-AI-Context/COMMON_RULES.md

 - Build tool: Vite
 - Package manager: pnpm

+## AI

+- For AI-related development, especially for Retrieval-Augmented Generation (RAG), refer to the chunking strategy guidelines in [CHUNKING.md](./CHUNKING.md).

 ## Security

 - Use appropriate data types that limit exposure of sensitive information